huijing/huijing.github.io/_drafts/nexmo-building-a-check-in-app.md

   }
 })
 ```
-The HTTP response from the Verify API looks like this:
+The HTTP response from the Verify request API looks like this:
 ```javascript
 {
   "request_id": "aaaaaaaa-bbbb-...",